 For hard sell, fast voiceovers:

-Here are some things to consider when you’re timing a script.
+Here are some things to consider when writing (and timing) a script.

-As silly as you might feel sitting at your desk and reading a TV or radio commercial out loud, it’s hands-down the best way to get an accurate feel for the pace and style of what the final voice over might sound like.
-It will also help you get an idea of which points a voice talent needs to hit, so when you’re directing them (either live in a session or simply with written directions) you’ll have a clear idea of the important words to tell them to emphasise and ‘lean into.’
+As silly as you might feel sitting at your desk and reading a script aloud, it’s hands-down the best way to get an accurate feel for the pace and style of what the final voiceover might sound like.
+It will also help you get an idea of which points a voice talent needs to hit, so when you’re directing them (either live in a session or with written directions), you’ll have a clear idea of the important words to tell them to emphasise and ‘lean into.’

-At Abes Audio we’re always happy to help or provide a second opinion on whether your script will fit to a required duration.
-Please talk to our team if we can assist you.
+At Abes Audio, we’re always happy to help or provide a second opinion on whether your script will fit to the required duration.
+Talk to our team if we can assist you.